blkzen/trading-bot/README.md

 # Trading-Machine-Blueprint
 Trading Machine

-A trading machine using a pre-existing brokerage API to automate the trading process.
+A trading machine using a trading brokerage API to automate the trading process.

 # GOALS: